 A simple example is given in \Cref{fig:shift_invariance}.
 There are two beams formed, both of which have the same gain pattern.
 The beamforming vector is effectively shifted by one antenna element, which emulates two identical, overlapping subarrays effectively shifted by one antenna element.
-This results in translation-invariant radiation patterns meaning that any impinging wave is weighted by the same gain pattern.
-However, as the two beams have different phase centers, they are very well suited for high-resolution DoA estimation.
-The phase difference is the decisive factor for high-resolution DoA estimation, much more so than magnitude as it is the case with just beamforming.
-The well-known monopulse technique for high-resolution DoA estimation in radar is reminiscent of a simple replica of the same principle in the analog world.
-On a more recent time scale, the two arrays directly correspond to the shift-invariant pair of arrays that forms the basic principle of the ESPRIT algorithm.
+This results in so-called translation-invariant radiation patterns, meaning that any impinging wave is weighted by the same gain pattern.
+However, as the two beams have different phase centers, they are very well suited for high-resolution \gls{doa} estimation.
+The well-known monopulse technique for high-resolution \gls{doa} estimation in radar is reminiscent of a simple replica of the same principle in the analog world.
+On a more recent time scale, the two arrays directly correspond to the shift-invariant pair of arrays that forms the basic principle of the \gls{esprit} algorithm.
 Obviously, the proposed approach can be further modified by increasing the number of subarrays and varying the phase center distances.
-Multiple overlapping shift-invariant subarrays would allow resolving multiple wave directions by subarray smoothing.
+Multiple overlapping shift-invariant subarrays would allow resolving multiple wave directions by subarray smoothing and not only increasing the accuracy of \gls{doa} estimation for one impinging path.
 This method can be considered as a hybrid implementation of the \gls{esprit} algorithm.
-It is limited to linear and planar arrays, which is not a serious draw back since integrated arrays primarily come as planar structures.
-Another advantage is that is does not require a specific array design with very sharp pencil beams.
-Instead, DoA estimation accuracy is gained by phase comparison.
-Therefore it is more important that the phase shifters are identical.
+It is limited to linear and planar arrays, which is not a serious drawback since integrated arrays primarily come as planar structures.
+Another advantage is that it does not require a specific array design with very sharp pencil beams.
+Since \gls{doa} estimation accuracy is gained by phase comparison, it is more important that the phase shifters are identical.
 Resolution of multiple paths within the same common beam is possible by exploiting the phase differences.
 On the other hand, beamforming can suppress waves from outside of the uniquely resolvable sector.
-This is indicated in \Cref{fig:shift_invariance} by the more narrow beam.
+This is indicated in \Cref{fig:shift_invariance} by the narrower beam.
 This would allow the distance between antenna elements to be extended beyond the half-lambda limit, which would increase estimation accuracy.